 I’ve continued to say no to these things and to stay true to who I am.
 It seems to be working out for a couple of reasons.
 One, I feel really good about my content, and two, some amazing work opportunities have come my way as a result of what I do here.

 Every recipe I create for my site is an expression of who I am.
 The unique combination of ingredients, the colors, textures, scents, the feelings they evoke, and so on.

 I wanted to share this today as a reminder to you that I only promote brands when I truly believe in them.
 And when I’m compensated for a recipe I post on Cooking On The Weekends, I will always tell you.
 Furthermore, I will only accept compensation when I feel confident that I can write exactly what I would if I were writing it for free.

-And with the smoky char from the grill, this chicken recipe is a true summer treat.
+And with the smoky char from the grill, this Peach-Basil Grilled Chicken recipe is a true summer treat.

 - ½ cup water

 - 2 teaspoons brown sugar